 Aristeas gives his account of journeys into the lands that ancient Greeks considered the “North” — beyond the Scythian nomads as far as the country of a people called the Issedones (IV.
 13,16).
 These Issedones were most likely another nomadic tribe, which informed Aristeas of the many mythic races that had their settlements just beyond their borders.

-The Issedones and Arimaspians had most probably their prototypes in the authentic tribes of Siberia, very long time ago.
+The Issedones and Arimaspians had most probably their prototypes in the authentic tribes of Siberia, a very long time ago.

 The Arimaspians in conflict with other neighboring tribes like for example, the Issedones who were